+233 244709726| + 233 246712456 info@agaschool.edu.gh

 The AGA School Board of Directors is the governing body of the school.
 There are currently 4 board members, a company secretary and the Executive Director in an ex officio capacity.
 The Board guides the school’s strategic direction and protects its mission.
 Critical functions of the Board include hiring, supporting, and evaluating the Executive Director, establishing the school’s mission and strategic plan, supporting the school’s development efforts, and safeguarding the school’s financial stability.

 The Board’s purview is strategic, not operational (which is the responsibility of the Executive Director and his or her Administrative team).
 Specifically, the Board does not hire or terminate employees or establish policies for doing so.
 It does not make line-item budget determinations, including those on teaching salary; it does not establish academic scope and sequence of classes.
 Rather, the Board collaborates with the Executive Director to ensure that the school’s larger strategic goals are met, including accreditation, legal compliance and other requirements.
 The Board however approves all annual budgets.
-The AGA School Board meets 3-4 times a year, and follows a ‘centralized’ model due to its size.
+The AGA School Board meets 3-4 times a year, and follows a ‘centralized’ model due to its

-Prof. Franklyn Achampong Manu
+Prof. Franklyn Achamfour Manu

-Prof. Franklyn Achampong Manu is the current Rector of GIMPA.
+Prof. Franklyn Achamfour Manu is the current Rector of GIMPA.
 He earned Ph.D.
 (Marketing and International Business) and MBA (Finance and International Business) degrees from New York University, School of Business Administration (Stern).
 His undergraduate degree was received at the University of Ghana, School of Administration, where he earned a B.Sc.
 (Administration) degree.

 Prof. Manu has more than 20 years’ experience in consulting, training and education.
 He also has extensive capabilities in strategic planning as well as programme design and assessment in higher education.
 He has been heavily involved in designing and reviewing programmes to improve higher education in institutions such as Loyola College in Maryland, Morgan State University in Maryland, Ghana Institute of Management and Public Administration (GIMPA) in Ghana, Association of African Business Schools, Global Business School Network, International Academy of African Business and Development, and the Ghana Teaching and Learning Innovative Fund (TALIF) project.
 He has consulted for a variety of companies in the areas of strategic planning, marketing strategy development and corporate social responsibility.